dotnetmurf/FullStackFinalProject/README.md

-# NOTE: The REFLECTION.md document specified in the project's specifications is included below the README.md document's contents.
+# NOTE: The REFLECTION.md document specified in the project's requirements is included below the README.md document's contents.

 # InventoryHub